 My craving for chips only intensifies when I eat them.
 There’s no stopping it, no satiating it.
 So the rational thing is never to eat them.
 Not even one.
 This way, the scale never tips past 4.

 These days I don’t buy chips, so they never sit next to me and sing their siren song.
 This keeps my craving at a 2, except for those pesky barbecues where chip-lovers have the gall to plop down next to me!

 Don’t those donuts look yummy!
 I could eat a box of those right about now.

 Yes, I have a problem with sweets.
-Specifically, doughnuts, pies, and anything mixed with chocolate, e.g., peanut butter and chocolate, caramel and chocolate, or nuts and chocolate.
+Specifically doughnuts, pies, and anything mixed with chocolate.
+(I love peanut butter and chocolate!)
 I’ll spare you the gory details, but let’s just say I cannot be trusted to eat only one piece of my kids’ Halloween candy or a single slice of pecan pie.
 My drive for sweet things is only slightly less than that for potato chips.
 So, I do my best not to eat them either.

 But wait, there’s more!

-This desire whispers, if you just get this one thing, I’ll go away.
-You’ll finally feel content.
+This desire whispers, “Just get this one thing, and I’ll go away.
+You’ll finally feel content.”
 But it’s a lie.
 The voice never leaves, and I never feel completely satisfied.
 I always want more.